oxmc/disweb/README.md

 # disweb

-A Discord desktop client for raspberry pi's.
+A Discord desktop client for raspberry pi's, that show when you have pings.

 # Install: